hoybyte/CodeJournal/CodeJourneyLog.md

 **Today's Progress**: I finished chapter12 in Learn Powershell in a Month of Lunches.
 The chapter was focused on filtering objects from the pipeline.
 There are two ways in which you can filter data from powershell.
 You can use the Where-Object or Select-Object cmdlets.
 I finished all the exercises using the Where-object method.
 Some of the examples included only list files that are larger than 5MB in size in current directory.
 Additionally, it asked for all files that have a lastwritetime of -7 days or greater.

 **Thoughts**: I really enjoyed the chapter.
 I can see the benefit of using the filter options in my daily IT tasks.
 I plan on using some when I go back to work on Monday.

+### Day: 9: June 11th, 2022

+**Today's Progress**: I finished chapter 13 in Learn Powershell in a Month of Lunches.
+The chatper was focused on remoting to different workstations.
+You had two methods in which you can remote into a given workstation:

+1) Use WsMan if the workstation is Windows based; however, it will not work with non-Windows workstations
+2) Use Powershell Over SSH - This method is accepted by all versions after Powershell 7.1.

+**Thoughts**: I liked the chapter has I performed remote powershell before as I always run Enable-PSremoting on my workstations at the office.
+I could not really test at home as I was not on the domain and it does require a difficult setup

+### Day 10: June 12th, 2022

+**Today's Progress**: I finished Chapter 14 in Learn Powershell in a Month of Lunches.
+The chapter was focused on using background jobs.
+You had two types of Job to perform

+1) Start-Job is used if you have a long running command that will take some time to complete
+2) Start-ThreadJob is used if you have a command that will not need a lot of time to complete and use the current pwsh thread.

+**Thoughts**

+## Day 11: June 13th, 2022

+**Today's Progress**:

+**Thoughts**: